 How Much To Spend on an Engagement Ring – A Better Answer Instead of Some Bogus Salary Ratio

-For decades, Americans have been told various percentages and ratios of how much salary they should spend on an engagemement ring.
-I looked for this answer about a year ago myself, when looking for my now wives engagement ring.
+For decades, Americans have been told various percentages and ratios of how much salary they should spend on an engagement ring.
+I looked for this answer a few years ago myself, when looking for my now wife’s engagement ring.
 Many blogs have blasted these figures (rightfully so), but they do not provide any guidance on what that correct amount to spend is.
 I write this blog post with a hope that I can help you arrive at an appropriate range for how much to spend on an engagement ring.

 The Correct Answer to How Much to Spend